-Last month, Apple announced a number of new privacy features included in the iOS 15 operating system update.
+During last month’s Worldwide Developer Conference, Apple announced a series of new privacy features of the iOS 15 operating system update.

-So far, everything would seem normal and quite irrelevant for the Email Marketing world.
-However, with its Mail Privacy Protection, Apple aims at limiting the amount of user data that can be collected through its email service.
+This looks normal and quite irrelevant for the Email Marketing world.
+However, Apple’s Mail Privacy Protection aims at limiting the amount of user data that can be collected through its email service.

 What are invisible pixels?